pragmagrid/pragma_boot/README.rst

         'vcdb_filename' : "vcdb.txt",
      }

+   **Note:**  If you are using kvm_rocks and want to host all/some if the latest PRAGMA virtual cluster images, the easiest setup will be to configure site_conf.conf to use the "clonezilla" repository type.
+Please see the `clonezilla`_ section below for more information.

    Example kvm_rocks.conf file

    The network information in this file is what your physical site can use for the virtual clusters.